10 Best Beaches in the Florida Keys

 Smathers Beach

 Considered by many to be the best beach in Key West, Smathers Beach is a two-mile strip of white sand lapped by blue waters.
-This beach has some of the best sand in Key West and as a result, can be busy.
-This shouldn't be taken as a negative, though – the fun vibe created by people having a good time in a beautiful location is infectious.
+This beach has some of the best sand in the Keys and, as a result, can be busy.
+This shouldn't be taken as a negative, though, as the fun vibe created by people having a good time in a beautiful location is infectious.

 Address: 2601 S Roosevelt Blvd, Key West, Florida

-Read More: Top-Rated Attractions & Things to Do in Key West, FL
+Read More: Best Attractions & Places to Visit in Key West, FL

 Sombrero Beach

-Located on Marathon Key, Sombrero is one of the best beaches in the Florida Keys.
-The beach is long, wide, and backed by swaying palms.
-The views out over the Atlantic are sublime.
+Located on Marathon Key, Sombrero Beach is definitely one of the best beaches in the Florida Keys.
+The beach is long, wide, and backed by swaying palms, and the views out over the Atlantic are sublime.
 The water is shallow and warm and ideal for families with small children or for those looking to laze about in the shallows and work on their tan.

 This is one of the few beaches in the Florida Keys where you can stroll along the beach for a fair distance.
 The beach faces south, but if the waves are up a bit, another area of the beach faces west and offers protection from the rough water.